-Some foods can trigger migraines, such as the nitrates that appear in meat products, and tyramine, which shows up in aged cheeses and red wine.
+Some foods can trigger migraine attacks, such as the nitrates that appear in meat products, and tyramine, which shows up in aged cheeses and red wine.
 For that reason, it’s important to learn what foods trigger your attacks, since that could help you avoid the related nausea as well.

 It’s not just about cutting foods out though.
-You can also incorporate certain things into your diet to help prevent migraines (and, by default, the nausea that crops up with it).
+You can also incorporate certain things into your diet to help prevent migraine (and, by default, the nausea that crops up with it).
 Just like magnesium supplements can help prevent migraine attacks, incorporating those same foods into your diet may work preventively.
 Avocados, dried apricots, almonds, cashews, and brown rice are particularly high in magnesium and relatively simple to add to your diet.

 There’s no perfect diet, since these triggers are different from person to person.
-Instead, track your migraine patterns to learn what foods could be causing your migraines and any nausea that comes along with it.
+Instead, track your migraine patterns to learn what foods could be causing your migraine and any nausea that comes along with it.
 To help you get started, take a look at this list of “migraine safe foods” The Association of Migraine Disorders put together.

 Dealing with nausea is never pleasant, especially if you’re also suffering through other migraine symptoms.
 If one of these treatment methods doesn’t work, keep trying—sometimes instead of a single solution, a combination of different treatments can work for you.
 Check out our Migraine and Headache Awareness Month tips for more help dealing with your non-headache migraine symptoms.